 Check out the newest addition to the Creative District

-In a refurbished World War II-era building, Warehouse 30 is a collection of shops, workspaces and cafes, offering regular lectures and exhibitions and joining a growing community of creative spaces in the Bang Rak district.
-After you’ve browsed the work of Thai designers, cross the street and visit Fifty Years Gallery, where you can find antiques and nearly 2000-year-old Asian artifacts.
+In a refurbished World War II-era building, Warehouse 30 is a collection of shops, workspaces and cafes offering regular lectures and exhibitions, and joining a growing community of creative spaces in the Bang Rak district.
+After you’ve browsed the work of Thai designers, cross the street and visit Fifty Years Gallery, where you can find antiques and nearly 2000-year-old Asian artefacts.
 Around the corner, snap a shot of the Vhils mural, carved out of the concrete wall in front of the Portuguese Embassy.

 Stop and smell the flowers